DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 This library also can also load [OMOP CDM Standardized Vocabularies](https://github.com/OHDSI/Vocabulary-v5.0) into a OMOP Postgres DB (from exported http://athena.ohdsi.org vocabulary files)

 Author/Maintainer: Tim Bleimehl
-Status: Proof of Concept successfull.
-Working towards a Beta Version
+Status: Alpha

 > [!WARNING]
-> This project is under heavy construction and not ready to use.
+> This project is under construction.
+Expect breaking changes.

+> [!INFO]
+> We only use and test against Postgres Databases.
+If you have experience in other databases supported by OMOP your [feedback](https://github.com/DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/issues) is welcomed.

 - [DZD - OMOP CDM Python ORM/Data Classes Tools](#dzd---omop-cdm-python-ormdata-classes-tools)